el-profe1/MongoDB-NodeJS/README.md

 ### Prerequisites

-The things you need before installing the software.
+The things you need before running the files:

+* Git
 * Visual Studio Code (VS Code)
-* Git
 * MongoDB for VS Code

 ### Usage